 Write a new post in response to today’s one-word prompt

-I’m very proud to have Viking blood surging through my Nordick veins, maybe perking, trikling or seeping at times.
-I’m part Norwegian, Swedish, Finnish and Saami, reindeer people.
-I came from a long line of fishermen, trappers and hunters.
+I’m very proud to have Viking blood surging through my veins, maybe perking, trickling, or seeping at times.
+I’m part Norwegian but mostly Finnish and Saami, reindeer people.
+I came from a long line of anglers, trappers, and hunters.
 They were all survivors, some living in the worst climate on this globe.
 Many of them came from north of the Arctic Circle.
-I have come to slowly realize, all of those ancestors in no way gives me a free pass to not respect, or take for granted the elements of nature and the great outdoors.
+I have come to realize slowly, all of those ancestors in no way gives me a free pass to not respect or take for granted the elements of nature and the great outdoors.

-In the winter of 1968 and 69 we had well over 100 inches of snow here in Northeastern South Dakota in what is called the Glacial Lakes Region.
+In the winter of 1968 and 69, we had well over 100 inches of snow here in Northeastern South Dakota called the Glacial Lakes Region.
 That winter resembled a lot of places north of the Arctic Circle.
 The prairies of South Dakota and the Lake region have never been snowshoe country.
-That winter snowshoes were about the only way to travel, over the many drifts or the over 100 inches that was on the level.
-There were very few snowmobiles at that time, the rescue units had a snowcat similar to those used in the Antarctic and in the Arctic expeditions.
-That snowcat was not used for recreation, strictly for rescue.
+That winter snowshoe was about the only way to travel.
+There were very few snowmobiles at that time.
+The rescue units had a snow-cat similar to those used in the Antarctic and the Arctic expeditions.
+That snow-cat did not get used for recreation, strictly for rescue.

-I have always been one to ponder a project, then build it.
-A person who manufactured what he needed from odds and ends that could be found lying about in our backyard or the old toolshed.
-I knew I needed snow shoes if I was going to do much of anything that winter.
-I came up with my own designer snowshoes and proceeded to manufactured a pair in a very short time.
+I have always been one to ponder a project, then build it—a tinker who manufactures what he needs from odds and ends in our backyard or the old toolshed.
+I knew I needed snowshoes if I was going to do much of anything that winter.
+I came up with my designer snowshoes and proceeded to manufactured a pair in a short time.

-My goal was to go deer hunting in a large area of swamp that was over a mile square.
+My goal was to go deer hunting in a large area of the swamp over a mile square.
 There were many deer wintering in there.
-They had their own trail system developed.
+They had their own path system developed.
 I planned on an easy slog when I got to their trails.
-I drove as close to the swamp as I could get with my car, then strapped on my not so snazzy looking new snowshoes.
+I drove as close to the swamp as I could get with my car, then strapped on my not-so-flashy-looking new snowshoes.
 I was ready to travel quietly and smoothly on top of the deep snow, no slogging for me.
-The great White Hunter walking on top of the snow, like a polar bear.
-I found out I had to walk with a whole lot different gait than I was used to, but I picked up and slid my feet along staying on top of the snow quite well.
+The Great White Hunter was walking on top of the snow, like a polar bear.
+I found out I had to walk with a whole lot different gait than I was used to, but I picked up and slid my feet along, staying on top of the snow quite well.

-I got out to the middle of this magic deer marsh where many trees had grown thick in one large area.
-I managed to catch my right snow shoe on a tree branch that was just under the snow.
-My right snowshoe just disintegrated before my eyes and it wasn’t very long before the other one came apart.
+I got out to the middle of this magic deer marsh, where many trees had grown thick in one large area.
+I managed to catch my right snowshoe on a tree branch that was just under the snow.
+My right snowshoe just disintegrated before my eyes, and it wasn’t very long before the other one came apart.
 That’s when I finally realized just how deep the snow was.
-I went head first into the snow, floundering around getting up it was way past my waist in most places.
+I went headfirst into the snow, floundering around getting up.
+It was way past my waist in most places.
 I found out it was next to impossible to get back up on top of the snow.
-Each try to stand up would send the other foot right through, right back down to the bottom again.
-This went on for quite a long time, I was weak and working up a sweat from plowing snow with my body.
+Each tries to stand up would send the other foot right through, right back down to the bottom again that went on for quite a long time.
+I was weak and working up a sweat from plowing snow with my body.
 It also was starting to get very cold.

-I was sitting there half submerged doing a reconnaissance job on my surroundings and the situation I was trapped in.
-The trapper gets trapped, amusing turn of events.
-I could see where the wind blew the hardest it made a fairly good crust on top of the snow.
-I decided to stay away from the trees and follow these wind swept areas.
+I was sitting there half submerged doing a reconnaissance job on my surroundings and the situation I got trapped.
+The hunter gets trapped, an amusing turn of events.
+I could see where the wind blew the hardest it made a good crust on top of the snow.
+I decided to stay away from the trees and follow these wind-swept areas.
 I was doing quite well, traveling without falling through most of the time.
 I was using my gun for a cane to help keep my balance.
-It was starting to approach evening, me, even being the sturdy proud Viking that I am, started to get a little panic attack.
-I was soaked with sweat, still falling through a lot and rapidly running out of strength, the youthful limitless energy was gone.
+It was starting to approach the evening.
+I, even being the sturdy, proud Viking that I am, started to get a slight panic attack.
+I was soaked with sweat, still falling through a lot and rapidly running out of strength.
+The youthful limitless energy was gone.
 Looming doubts quickly formed about being able to get back to my car.
-That was a terribly lonely, lost, hopeless feeling.
+That was a lonely, lost, hopeless feeling.

-I started to consider the situation that I got myself into by not thinking it through clerly at the beginning.
-I should have realized from the start, if I would have shot a deer, there was no way I was ever going to get it out alone.
-I would have to contact someone with a snowmobile, they were rare, this was also the days before the cell phone.
+I started to consider the situation that I got myself into by not thinking it clearly initially.
+I should have realized from the start.
+If I would have shot a deer, there was no way I was ever going to get it out alone.
+I would have to contact someone with a snowmobile.
+They were rare.
+This was also the days before the cell phone.

-I kept slogging along thinking, I may not get out of this mess, a simple little hunting trip brought about my demise.
-It will make quite a story for people to tell years from now.
+I kept slogging along, thinking, I may not get out of this mess.
+A simple little hunting trip brought about my demise.
+He died in the snow, making it quite a story for people to tell years from now.
 I can hear some of the comments.
 “He was young and very foolish.”
-“Everyone knows deep snow treking requires good snowshoes.”
+“Everyone knows deep snow trekking requires good snowshoes.”
 ‘Wasn’t as tough as he thought.”
 “He thought he could slog it out.”

 I did somehow muster up enough energy to get to my car, another lesson from the school of hard knocks.